hoppscotch/docs/content/en/quickstart/tests.md

 <img src="/tests/response-light.png" class="light-img"  alt=""/>

+### Assert Response payload

-### Assert Properties from the response body
+Parse the data as JSON and assert properties from the response body.

-Parse the data as JSON and assert properties from the response body. in this example we test whether a user id points to a particular user Let us use the following GET API endpoint `https://reqres.in/api/users/10`.
+In this example we test whether a user id points to a particular user Let us use the following GET API endpoint `https://reqres.in/api/users/10`.
 We will use `.toBe` to assert specific values and `.toBeType` to assert specific data type as shown in the code snippet below.